 What if I manually give the user access to the course?

-If you want to manually add a user to your course, and thus grant them access to it, you can do that from the "Customers" section:
+If you want to manually add a user to your course, and thus grant them access to it, you can do that from the "Members" section:

 Just make sure you notify the users that you have added them so that they receive the login information via email: